How to plan a Clinical Data Management setup for EDC

 The usual answer would be study personnel.
 But, data capture happens via computers, tablets, or smart-phones.
 So consider if the solution allows for data capture from subjects.

-This requires questionnaires to be well designed.
-To avoid subject confusion and misunderstandings.
+This requires questionnaires to be well-designed to avoid subject confusion and fatigue.
 Thorough testing can resolve these problems.

 We have generated a checklist to help you plan.
-Ask those involved the right questions to streamline and structure the planning process.
+Ask those involved with study design the right questions to streamline and structure the planning process.

 We are aware that not all the items listed above are applicable to every study.
 But, can rather serve as a general guideline.
 Below mentioned are a few points from the checklist.